-PIs are expected to submit progress reports which include information about publications, presentations, graduate students supported, news stories related to the work, and accomplishments made throughout the year.
-Progress reporting occurs in May 31 and November 30 of each year.
+Pls are expected to submit progress reports which include information about publications, presentations, graduate students supported, news stories related to the work, and accomplishments made throughout the year.
+Progress reporting occurs on July 31 and December 31 of each year.
 Reports include progress on tasks as per the proposed work plan and a minimum of 5 photos or supplementary documentation per reporting period.
 Failure to comply with reporting requirements and meeting deadlines will result in termination of grant support.